pvantho/proto/README.md

 Bootstrap 4 for responsive website.

 SQLite3 is one of the fast database used by many companies around the world to build performant web applications.
 Proto is using SQLITE3 VIEWS to access data.
 Proto does not see or manipulate Physical tables.
-All operations are against VIEWS.
+All queries are against VIEWS.
-VIEWS allow applications to be independant of data repositories should the physical tables change.
+VIEWS abstract the complexity of the schema to the applications and allow DAO layer to work on virtual tables instead of physical tables.

 The Dataset has been imported from the government website into a main table called cbd_eateries.
 Indexes have been created against columns such as trading_name, seating_type, number_of_seats, x_coordinate, y_coordinate, industry_description and industry_code to improve the search.